cNorspang/ASTEPWikiBak/services/TNM_Controller.md

 Firstly the repository for the controller has to be installed.
 Then the packages in the **requirements.txt** file has to be downloaded.
 When the packages has been downloaded, one can simple run the **service.py** file and acces the UI through this link: https://astep.cs.aau.dk/tool/localhost:5000 .
 This is useful when working/tweaking with the UI, since updates can be seen much faster than if the whole gitlab pipeline has to be passed first.

+## How to use the controller
+The controller is the only part of TNM that interacts with the UI, and because of this it has a lot of options to represent the different services in TNM.
+When a user has navigated to the "Transportation Network" tab in the UI they will see the entry of this controller, which at the moment is the only entry in this section.
+When the controller is clicked new options will pop up together with a guide how to use the service.
+The UI then dynamicly changes depending on what options a user chooses.
+When a user is content with their input they can click the "Visualise Restult" button to activate the controller with the given parameters.
+The results in a map being drawn with the created route.